theREDspace/pov_slider/README.txt

 Tags: feature content
 Requires at least: 3.2
 Tested up to: 3.5.1
-Stable tag: 1.0.3
+Stable tag: 1.0.4

-A simple plugin for taking content from all over your site and marking it as "featured".
-Works as a simplified way to feature posts for (very) non-technical users.
+Works as a simplified way to featured posts for (very) non-technical users.

 == Description ==